CloudMonitorFinOps/reporting/README.md

 ![Desktop Unable to Connect](https://github.com/CloudMonitorFinOps/reporting/assets/104886947/0ee0c013-5556-49a9-9306-21120cd05e8f)
 2. Click on edit, and from the next window select the dataset file which you published to the Power BI Service.
 ![Desktop Select Dataset](https://github.com/CloudMonitorFinOps/reporting/assets/104886947/78f2a81a-fc33-433d-a5a5-52cd6705da0f)
-3. The report will now load and display the following detail in the lower right of the Power BI window.
+3. The report will now load and display the following detail in the lower right of the Power BI window, showing which dataset and workspace you have connected to.
 ![Desktop Connected Live](https://github.com/CloudMonitorFinOps/reporting/assets/104886947/ff010ed7-c2c3-484e-82c0-a5bc715ce4c7)